 Increasingly frequent

 France has already experienced this phenomenon in the past.
 The last one came from 6 until 9 November 2011. « Rolf » particularly affected the Var and Alpes-Maritimes coasts.
-It falls 250 mm rain in less than 48 hours close to Bormes-les-Mimosas, whose 115 mm by only 12 hours.
-Wind gusts reached up to 85 knots in Saint-Raphaël and 83 knots in Hyères().
+It falls 250 mm rain in less than 48 hours close to Bormes-les-Mimosas, dont 115 mm by only 12 hours.
+Wind gusts reached up to 85 knots in Saint-Raphaël and 83 knots in Hyères(⁴).

-Of the 11 until 15 November 2021 the medicane "Blas" has made a surprising trajectory in the south of the western basin, and of an exceptional duration of more than 5 days, with intermittent pressure drivages as its trajectory progresses.
+Of the 11 until 15 November 2021 the medicane "Blas" has made a surprising trajectory in the south of the western basin, and an exceptional duration of more than 5 days, with intermittent pressure increases as it moves along its trajectory.
 Unfortunately, I did not capture the end of the phenomenon.
-But it went up along Sardinia to reach the Ligurian Sea on 15 November, with bursts of 60 at 70 nodes between Corsica and Côte d'Azur.
+But it went up along Sardinia to reach the Ligurian Sea on 15 November, with bursts of 60 up to 70 nodes between Corsica and the Côte d'Azur.

 How to forecast and anticipate

-With weather models in GRIB format, it is essential to display the CAPE () to measure the level of the air mass instability.
+With weather models in GRIB format, it is essential to display the CAPE (⁵) to measure the level of the air mass instability.
 It is also necessary to display the isobars with a reduced spacing (2 mb) with a model such as AROME or WRF 4 km.
 We can thus better watch the emergence of a low-pressure system in deepening and follow the prediction of its evolution.
 Warning, the GFS model, even with resolution 0,25°, is not relevant enough to see such a phenomenon..
-On the other hand, the German DWD's ICON EU model proved to be, for medicane Ianos, much more precise than the ARPEGE model, anticipating well before him the power and the real course of the storm.
-It is therefore appropriate, as the most careful boaters have done, to anticipate according to the most pessimistic model to take shelter.
+On the other hand, the ICON EU model of the German DWD has proven to be, for the medicinal product Ianos, much more accurate than the ARPEGE model, anticipating well before him the power and the real course of the storm.
+It is therefore appropriate, as the most cautious boaters have done, to anticipate according to the most pessimistic model to take shelter.

 –––